Hip replacement surgery in Derby

 - We may encourage you to move your legs if you are able

-- You may have some deep breathing exercises to do, to help prevent any chest problems after surgery
+- You may have some deep breathing exercises to do, to help prevent any chest issues post-surgery

 - The day after surgery you will have an X-ray of your new hip to check its position

-- Don’t forget to wash your hands with soap after going to the toilet at any time.
+- Don’t forget to wash your hands with soap after going to the toilet.

 - The reason for getting you moving is to improve your circulation and avoid stiffness